goleaf/todoandroidapp/README.md

 ## Features

 - ✅ **Full CRUD operations** - Create, read, update, and delete tasks
+- 🔐 **Authentication** - Register and log in through the bundled Dart server with secure token storage
 - 🔍 **Search and filter** - Filter by All/Active/Completed, search by title or description
 - 📅 **Due dates and priorities** - Set due dates with overdue indicators, prioritize tasks (Low/Medium/High)
 - 🌙 **Theme support** - Light, Dark, and System theme modes with persistence
 - 🌐 **Internationalization** - English and Russian localization with system language detection
 - 💾 **Local database** - Tasks saved to local SQLite database using Drift
+- ☁️ **API backend** - Shelf-based Dart server with SQLite authentication storage
 - 📤 **Import/Export** - Share tasks as JSON for backup or transfer
 - 📱 **Responsive design** - Adaptive layout optimized for all screen sizes
 - ♿ **Accessibility** - Full keyboard navigation and semantic widgets